 Many early beauty treatments for wrinkles, crépy throats and double chins were based on improving blood circulation.
-Some form of compression or tapping massage was the most common manual treatment used to increase blood blood to the skin but beauty culturists also used partial vacuums to achieve the same result.
-The principle applied is similar to what happens when you suck on your finger and make it go red – the mouth creates a partial vacuum and draws blood to the surface.
+Some form of compression or tapping massage was the most common manual treatment used to increase blood blood to the skin but beauty culturists also used partial vacuums.
+The effect is the same as sucking on your finger to make it go red – the mouth creates a partial vacuum and draws blood into the area.

-Although it is hard to know how widely vacuum suction was used in medicine we do know that they were used in quasi-medical establishments such as the Battle Creek Sanitarium established by J. H. Kellogg.
+I do not know how widespread vacuum suction was in medicine but they were used in quasi-medical establishments such as the Battle Creek Sanitarium established by J. H. Kellogg.

 Home treatment devices mainly made of rubber were also sold.
-Some of these vacuum-based products, such as those that claimed to cure baldness or enlarge the bust, enjoyed a degree of notoriety perhaps only matched by the vacuum-based penile enlargement machines so prevalent on the Internet today.
+Some of these vacuum-based products, such as those that claimed to cure baldness or enlarge the bust, enjoyed a degree of notoriety perhaps only matched by the vacuum-based penile enlargement machines prevalent on the Internet today.

 Cups: Simple cupping has been utilised in beauty culture in the past and has seen a resurgence in recent times in salons that specialise in natural therapies, particularly those that use Asian techniques.
 In the past the cups were generally made from glass or rubber surmounted by a soft rubber bulb that was used to generate the partial vacuum.

 Rollers: Small suction cups were added to mechanical facial massagers such as rollers adding the lifting action of suction to ‘smooth out wrinkles’.